DawnRaybould/lswebhomework3/README.md

 ```

-My name is:
+My name is: Dawn

-I like to:
+I like to: Read, run, play board and video games

-I'm learning:
+I'm learning: How to code and build projects

 ```